bitwarden/help/_articles/directory-connector/directory-sync.md

 ## Command-line Interface

 A command-line interface (CLI) tool is also available to connect to and sync your directory.
-The Bitwarden Directory Connector CLI is especially useful whenever you are working in environments where a GUI is not available, or if you want to programmatically script directory sync operations using tools provided by the operating system (cron job, scheduled task, etc).
+The Bitwarden Directory Connector CLI is especially useful whenever you are working in environments where a desktop GUI is not available, or if you want to programmatically script directory sync operations using tools provided by the operating system (cron job, scheduled task, etc).
 The Bitwarden Directory Connector CLI can be used cross-platform on Windows, macOS, and Linux distributions.

 ### Quick Start